How to Season a Cutting Board: Quick and Easy Ways to Season

 Next, inspect the cutting board for any signs of damage, such as cracks, deep scratches, or warping.
 If you notice any significant damage, consider whether it’s time to replace the cutting board or if repairs are possible.
 Minor scratches or stains can often be sanded out before seasoning.

-Sanding the Surface (if Necessary)
+Sanding the Surface (If Necessary)

 If your cutting board has minor scratches or stains that you want to remove, you can lightly sand the surface with fine-grit sandpaper.
 Sand in the direction of the wood grain until the surface feels smooth to the touch.
 Be careful not to sand too aggressively, as this can remove too much wood and affect the integrity of the cutting board.